Leveraging Collection-Wide Similarities for Unsupervised Document Structure Extraction: Results

 \subsection{Qualitative \toc{} Analysis}

 Lastly, we suggest a collection-level qualitative evaluation, to explore the quality of the output \toc.
-Below we provide several key observations derived from our manual mapping between the predicted and gold \tenk{} \toc{} entries, visualized in Figure~\ref{fig:toc} in the Appendix.
+Below we provide several key observations derived from our manual mapping between the predicted and gold \tenk{} \toc{} entries, visualized in Figure~\ref{fig:toc}.

 We were able to map 14 out of the 15 gold \toc{} entries to the predicted \toc{} entries.
 The only gold entry that was not mapped is ``8. financial statements''.
 After manually exploring the \toc{} grounding, we find that our \method{} sometimes confuses this topic with ``6.
 Consolidated Financial Data''.